 It’s a crunchy snack you can feel good about enjoying (even if your kids steal them).

 #7.
 Low-Carb Cookies

-Sticking with the sweet tooth theme, you can premake a batch of low carb cookies to bring with you on your travels.
+Sticking with the sweet tooth theme, you can make a batch of low-carb cookies to bring with you on your travels.

-This low-carb chocolate chip cookie recipe makes 8 cookies per batch and store well so you can pack them in your carry-on for your trip and have some left over when you land (if you don’t cave and eat them all first!)
+This low-carb chocolate chip cookie recipe makes a dozen cookies per batch and store well so you can pack them in your carry-on for your trip and have some left over when you land (if you don’t cave and eat them all first!).

 If you’re not really the baking type, or just want something more convenient, try Niu cookies.
-They’re formulated for low-carb diets like keto and are completely keto-friendly.
+They’re formulated for low-carb diets and are keto-friendly.
 Bonus: they’re delicious.

-Energy or “protein” bars are traditionally loaded with junk like corn fiber or syrup, flour, and vegetable oils.
+Protein bars are traditionally loaded with junk like corn fiber or corn syrup, flour, and vegetable oils.

 The best paleo and keto treats for travel are convenient, tasty, and filling.

 Whether you make your own or capitalize on convenience with your favorite brands, having something to tide you over between meals will help you stick to your diet.